In Confluence, content is organised into spaces. There are two types of space:

 - Has its own access control settings.
 You can set different levels of access for different spaces.

 - Can be separately exported to PDF , HTML or XML.

 There is no limit to the number of global spaces you can create in Confluence.

 Confluence displays a list of spaces in the following locations:

-- The dashboard displays a list of all spaces in the Confluence site that you have permission to see.
-The 'All' and 'New' tabs show global spaces only.
-The 'Favourite' and 'Category' tabs also show relevant personal spaces.
-You can group the spaces into 'Favourite Spaces', 'Category' or 'New' to get easy access to the content that is most relevant to you.
+- The dashboard displays a list of all the spaces in the Confluence site that you have permission to see.
+You can make a space a favourite, or categorise the space, to get easy access to the content that is most relevant to you.
 See Customising your Personal Dashboard.

 - The people directory displays a list of all Confluence users, including those who have personal spaces.
 See Searching the People Directory.

 Guidelines for Dividing Content into Spaces and Pages